Highlights

 Simple decor and minimal ornamentation

-Since split-level homes mainly sprung up in the second half of the 20th century, you'll find simpler structures and building materials compared to owning a historic home.
-Most facades feature brick, stone, or wood lap, and include straightforward decor such as Colonial columns and sconces.
-If you need to make renovations to your split-level, it is surely less complicated than renovating a two-century-old house.
+Since split-level homes mainly sprung up in the second half of the 20th century, you'll find simpler structures and building materials than owning a historic home.
+Most facades feature brick, stone, or wood lap and include straightforward decor such as Colonial columns and sconces.
+While the cost of renovating a house sometimes seems daunting, if you need to renovate to your split-level, it is undoubtedly less complicated than renovating a 200-year-old house.

 Even if the levels are shorter than other homes, more frequent transitions can be tricky for young children, older adults, or anyone with mobility challenges.
 And while separate spaces are ideal for privacy, they can make caring for kids more complicated if you need to head to another wing of the house.